 I was lucky enough to visit on a sunny day and the views – as you can see – were rather magnificent.

 ⇒ Heading to London?
 Check out my posts on 13 Unusual Experiences in London, the best London Food Tours, my virtual London Travel Blog, some great Earlsfield restaurants, 14 Things to do in Notting Hill, restaurants near Clapham Junction and Victoria Station restaurants, 16 Famous Landmarks in Europe, a mad hatter afternoon tea party and a day trip to Brighton, 67 Fascinating Facts about London, 18 Landmarks of London from a local, 15 Places to see Sunsets in London, 9 Places to watch the Sunrise in London, 10 Bridges in London Not to Miss and Cotswolds tour from London options.

 How to get to Places to Visit in South Wales The Valleys and Around

+So where is South Wales The Valleys?
 If you are heading to The Valleys from overseas flying into London will be the best option.

 The closest domestic airport is Cardiff which is in Wales.
 Cardiff airport gets some overseas flights and of course domestic flights but it is most likely to require connections.